UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 The Executive Orders of the Cabinet can be found on the Cabinet’s website.

 Zhabdrung Ngawang Namgyal promulgated the first set of Bhutanese laws, the codification of which was completed in 1652 during the reign of the first temporal ruler, Deb Umzed Tenzin Drugyel.
-The Code, which serves as the foundation of the contemporary Bhutanese legal system, was based closely on Buddhist principles and addressed the violation of both temporal and spiritual laws.
-These laws contain specific reference to the ten pious acts, known as Lhachoe Gyewa Chu and the sixteen virtuous acts of social piety, referred to as the Michoe Tsangma Chudrug.
+The Code, which serves as the foundation of the contemporary Bhutanese legal system, was based closely on the Buddhist principles, and addresses the violation of both temporal and spiritual laws.
+These laws contain specific reference to the ten pious acts, known as Lhachoe Gyewa Chu and the 16 virtuous acts of social piety, referred to as the Michoe Tsangma Chudrug.

-In 1959, the National Assembly, under the guidance of the Third King Jigme Dorji Wangchuck enacted the first comprehensive codified law code, the Thrimzhung Chhenmo or the Supreme Law, which covers almost all civil and criminal matters and includes sections on land law, marriage, inheritance, weights and measures, theft and murder.
-Although many of the chapters have been amended by subsequent legislation, the Thrimzhung Chhenmo is considered to be the basis for all the subsequent laws enacted in Bhutan.
-Besides, the Third King promulgated Kadyon (Royal Edicts) ‘Ka’, ‘Kha’, ‘Ga’ in 1968.
+In 1959, the National Assembly, under the guidance of the Third King Jigme Dorji Wangchuck enacted the first comprehensive codified law code, the Thrimzhung Chhenmo or the Supreme Law, which covers almost all civil and criminal matters and includes sections on land law, marriage, inheritance, weights and measures, theft, and murder.
+Although many of the chapters have been amended by subsequent legislation, the Thrimzhung Chhenmo is the basis for all the subsequent laws enacted in Bhutan.
+Besides, the Third King promulgated Kadyon (Royal Edicts) ‘Ka’, ‘Kha’, and ‘Ga’ in 1968.
 These Royal Edicts contained mostly procedures.

-The legal system of Bhutan is based on the adversarial (accusatorial or the common law system) principle of procedure with some elements of the inquisitorial (continental or the civil law system.)
-The Bhutanese Judiciary is entrusted to safeguard, uphold, and administer Justice fairly and independently without fear, favor, or undue delay in accordance with the Rule of Law to inspire trust and confidence and to enhance access to Justice.
-Read an introduction to Bhutanese Legal System.
+The legal system of Bhutan is based on the adversarial (accusatorial or the common law system) principle of procedure with some elements of the inquisitorial (continental or civil law system).
+The Bhutanese Judiciary is entrusted to safeguard, uphold, and administer Justice fairly and independently without fear, favour, or undue delay in accordance with the Rule of Law to inspire trust and confidence and to enhance access to Justice.

 7.1.
 Laws of Bhutan

-The law is important for a society for it serves as norm of conduct of citizens.
+The law is important for a society because it serves as the norm of conduct of citizens.
 But too many laws are not a healthy sign.
 Too many laws breed disobedience.
-Since 1959 until today, the erstwhile National Assembly of Bhutan and the Parliament of Bhutan has enacted over one hundred Acts some of which were repealed and amended over the years.
+Since 1959 until today, the erstwhile National Assembly of Bhutan and the Parliament of Bhutan have enacted over one hundred Acts some of which were repealed and amended over the years.
 The Bhutanese laws are available at the below links:

 8. The Judiciary